junxit/us-congress-bills-109/bill.md

   - **(2)** promoting understanding and conservation of fish, aquatic species, and the cultural and historical resources of the hatcheries; and
   - **(3)** improving scientific literacy in conjunction with both formal and nonformal education programs.
 - **(b)** *Hatchery programs* Based on the guidance developed under subsection (a), the Secretary of the Interior may, with assistance from the Fish and Wildlife Management Assistance Program, develop or enhance hatchery educational programs as appropriate, based on the resources of individual hatcheries and the opportunities available for such programs in State, local, and private schools.
 In developing and implementing each program, the Secretary should cooperate with State and local education authorities, and may cooperate with partner organizations in accordance with subsection (d).

-## § 7.
-Authorization of appropriations

-There is authorized to be appropriated to the Secretary of the Interior to carry out this Act $200,000 for each of fiscal years 2007 through 2010.